BloomTech-Labs/forest-fire-watch-fe/README.md

 ### Push notification alerts

-Users can subscribe to in browser push notifications.
+Users can subscribe to in-browser push notifications.
 Like SMS alerts, they receive personalized messages based on the locations they save and the distance they set for these alerts.

 ![Push notifications](push_notification.gif)